Tonystli18/Utility-Class-Tailwind/README.md

+# Use TailwindCSS in Laravel project
-# This is an example to use TailwindCSS in Laravel project.
+This project demonstrates how to use TailwindCSS in Laravel project.

 ## Development environment